2016 Monaco Grand Prix: Race

 With rain shortly before the race, the start was taken behind the safety car, forcing all drivers to start the race on the full wet tyres.
 As Ricciardo led the field behind the safety car, Daniil Kvyat had to come into the pit lane on lap two, complaining of technical issues.
 He rejoined with a new steering wheel, being a lap down on the rest of the pack already.
 The race started in earnest on lap seven, with Ricciardo defending his lead at the restart.
 Kevin Magnussen made a pit stop for intermediate tyres at the end of the lap, but his teammate Jolyon Palmer proved just how slippery it still was when he crashed out just a lap later, being caught out by a wet zebra crossing and causing a virtual safety car period.
 More cars came into the pitlane for intermediate tyres over the following laps.
 On lap eleven, Kimi Räikkönen damaged his front wing on the guardrail at the Loews hairpin, resulting in his front wing getting caught under his front tyres, blocking Grosjean's way in the process.
 Räikkönen retired some corners later.
 Meanwhile, Ricciardo built a gap at the front, being ten seconds clear of Rosberg on lap 13.
 One lap later, Sebastian Vettel was the first of the front runners to change to intermediate tyres.
 Mercedes issued team orders demanding Rosberg let Hamilton past on lap 16, but the gap had by then grown to 13 seconds.

 On lap 21, Rosberg made a pit stop for the intermediate tyres, leaving only Ricciardo and Hamilton at the front of the field on the full wet tyres.
 Ricciardo made the switch on lap 24, but Hamilton stayed out, opting to remain on the wet tyre until the track dried out enough to go straight to slicks.
 In the meantime, Verstappen had fought his way back into the top ten, after having started 21st.
 In the subsequent laps, Ricciardo was able to reduce the gap to Hamilton in the lead, producing fastest laps on inters, edging as close as half a second by lap 28.
 Behind the leading pair, Rosberg was third ahead of Pérez and Vettel.
 The pivotal moment of the race followed on lap 31, when Hamilton changed to slick tyres.
 When Ricciardo followed suit a lap later, his pit crew was in position to equip a set of slick tyres.
 However, a last-second change of mind by his engineers to not equip slicks led to a long stop, as crews scrambled to fetch the proper tyres.
-Hamilton managed to capitalise on Riccardo's long stop, and held him off for the remainder of the race.
+Hamilton managed to capitalise on Ricciardo's long stop, and held him off for the remainder of the race.
 Sergio Pérez was another driver who benefited during the second round of stops, emerging in third.
 Rosberg was left in sixth after both Vettel and Alonso also came out ahead of him after the switch to dry tyres.
 On lap 34, Ricciardo made an attempt to repass Hamilton on track, but Hamilton successfully defended his position.